DevGrow/devgrow.github.io/_posts/2011-01-18-client-case-study-switching-from-ebay-to-a-personal-website-storefront.markdown

 - web design
 ---

 Last night at a dinner party, I spoke with someone who makes a living selling relatively cheap goods on eBay.
 As soon as I told him that I make websites for a living, he asked me if having his own personal storefront could improve his business.
-After hearing his current pain points and coming up with a quick strategy to improve on them, it hit me that there are a lot of other small businesses facing the same dilemma: **is it worthwhile to invest in your own storefront?**<!-- more -->
+After hearing his current pain points and coming up with a quick strategy to improve on them, it hit me that there are a lot of other small businesses facing the same dilemma: **is it worthwhile to invest in your own storefront?**